NeuroTechX/ntx_slack_archive/studentclubs.md

  >As for the Student Club Slack, I'd come back here, until too much is happening and we really need subsections for specific conversations. benjamindeleener, your thoughts?

+3/24/2017 12:42 AM

+ **benjamindeleener** :

+ >sayan_faraz yannick indeed this channel is a little bit more used that a whole studentclubs slack domain.
+And I guess it is enough for small conversations during the year.
+Although, we could keep the studentclubs domain for the competition, or create a specific channel on this one.